 All biopsy samples are sent to a lab to be viewed under a microscope by a pathologist, a doctor who is specially trained to diagnose cancer with lab tests.
-The doctor can usually tell cancer cells from normal cells, as well as what type of cancer it is, by the way the cells look under the microscope.
+The doctor can usually tell cancer cells from normal cells, as well as what type of cancer it is, by the way the cells look.
 In some cases, the doctor may need to coat the cells with special stains to help tell what type of cancer it is.

-HPV testing: For cancers of the throat, doctors often have the biopsy samples tested to see if HPV infection is the likely cause.
+HPV testing: For cancers of the throat, doctors often have the biopsy samples tested to see if HPV infection is present.
 This information can help the doctor predict the probable course of the cancer, as people whose cancers are linked to HPV tend to do better than those whose cancers are not.